liuliu/ccv/doc/convnet.md

 How it works?
 -------------

-Long story short, with advances in GPGPU programming, we can have very large neural networks (with over 50 million parameters) trained on millions of images.
+With advances in GPGPU programming, we can have very large neural networks (with over 50 million parameters) trained on millions of images.
 It turns out that once you have both and a bag of tricks (dropout, pooling etc.), the resulted neural networks can achieve good image classification results.

-	./cnnclassify ../samples/dex.png ../samples/image-net-2010.sqlite3 | ./cnndraw.rb ../samples/image-net-2010.words ../samples/dex.png output.png
+	> ./cnnclassify ../samples/dex.png ../samples/image-net-2010.sqlite3 | ./cnndraw.rb ../samples/image-net-2010.words ../samples/dex.png output.png

 Check output.png, the neural networks suggest a few possible relevant classes in the top left chart.